smol-ai/ainews-web-2025/src/content/issues/24-09-09-ainews-aiphone-16-the-visual-intelligence-phone.md

 date: '2024-09-09T23:00:14.695088Z'
 original_slug: ainews-aiphone-16-the-visual-intelligence-phone
 description: >-
-  Apple unveiled Visual Intelligence at its September event, integrating advanced video understanding and a new Camera Control button in the iPhone 16, emphasizing privacy and default use of Apple Maps and Siri over third-party AI services.
-Meanwhile, Reflection-70B’s claim as the top open-source model faces skepticism after benchmarks show it performs comparably to Llama 3 70B and slightly below Qwen 2 72B.
+  Apple unveiled its new iPhone 16 lineup featuring the rollout of **Apple Visual Intelligence**, a major update integrating advanced video understanding and a dedicated Camera Control button, emphasizing privacy and default integration with Apple Maps and Siri.
+Meanwhile, controversy surrounds **Reflection 70B**, an open-source large language model whose claims of top-tier performance are challenged, with recent findings revealing its API is actually **Sonnet 3.5**, sparking community skepticism.
 tags:
-  - apple
-  - visual-intelligence
-  - iphone-16
-  - siri
-  - reflection-70b
-  - llama-3
+  - untagged
+companies: []
+models: []
+topics:
-  - qwen-2
+  - untagged
 ---